lorisdanto/symbolicautomata/README.md

 Before installing
 ----------------
-If you want to run the benchmarks from *https://github.com/lorisdanto/automatark* you will need to run
+Use the following instructions if you want to run the benchmarks from *https://github.com/lorisdanto/automatark*

-"git submodule init"
+After cloning run:
-and then
+- git submodule init
-"git submodule update"
+- git submodule update

 Instructions with Eclipse
 ----------------
 *Requirements*: Java SE >= 1.8

 The easiest way to use the libraries and build them is to open them in Eclipse.
 You need to use a recent version of Eclipse (> Mars) otherwise you might see some problems.
-Import all the libraries in Eclipse as existing maven projects.
+Import all the libraries in Eclipse as existing maven projects (Right click, import, existing maven projects).

 The main library resides in the project SVPALib.
 The character theory of interval resides in the project BooleanAlgebras.